SWEdam/NotesApp/README.md

 Last Changes 👀

-- Implemented basic Search Functionality functionality
+- Implemented basic Search functionality
 - Refined the Naming System to prevent any internal way of duplication
 - Implemented Import/Export feature for .txt and .md extensions